 In this post I’m bringing you all my favourite things to do in the majestic Daintree Rainforest.
 It truly is a handsome part of Australia and I don’t think any trip to Far North Queensland is complete without a visit!
 As a Port Douglas local I’m regularly popping down for the day and know all the popular haunts as well as those lesser-known gems.
-A few things have changed over the past few years and post Covid so I’m continually updating this article to reflect what’s current.
-Let’s step inside.

 Why is the Daintree so special?

 If you’ve ever read the beautiful children’s book ‘Where The Forest Meets The Sea’ by Jeannie Baker, then it was set in the Daintree rainforest.
 It shows the journey of a boy who visits with his father and imagines the rainforest back in the day with dinosaurs and aboriginal rainforest people.
 It end with a haunting scene of potential future development which thankfully hasn’t happened and it’s still just as pristine as it was decades ago.
 You can also still find a dino bird here, the striking Southern Cassowary.

 The Daintree is the oldest continuously surviving rainforest in the world, around 180 million years old and it’s one of only a few World Heritage Sites to meet all four criteria.
 It’s also the only place in the world where two Heritage Sites collide, the other being The Great Barrier Reef.
 In just 40 minutes from here you can reach the awesome coral gardens along the ‘Outer Reef’ which is the shortest journey time in Far North Queensland (great for people who get seasick!).

 The legend Sir David Attenborough even declared this region as his favourite place on earth and it’s featured in countless doccos like ‘Seven Worlds – One Planet’.
 More recently it was also a stop on The Amazing Race Australia when they visited Mossman.